The Bottles We Are Using

 🌵 TEQUILA

 Tequilas I like: I’m no tequila expert, but I’m a fan of Olmeca, Ocho 8, Arette, Aqua Riva and Dobel.
-Patrón is nice but way overpriced!
+Patrón is fine but way overpriced!
 Del Maguey do the best mezcals for the novice.

 🍇 BRANDY

 Brandy means liquor that’s distilled from fruit.
 Any fruit!
-Calvados is an apple brandy; slivovitz is a plum brandy, etc. However, what we’re mostly talking about is grape brandy that’s been distilled from grapes.
+Calvados is an apple brandy; slivovitz is a plum brandy, etc. However, what we’re mostly talking about re: cocktails is brandy that’s been distilled from grapes.
 The fancy stuff comes from Cognac in France; as with Champagne, a few well-publicised brands dominate.
 VS = posh, VSOP = very posh, XO = stupid posh.
 But Armagnac is also nice and there are generic French brandies (like Three Barrels or St-Rémy) which are… serviceable.
 Germany, Spain, South Africa and a whole bunch of other wine regions also produce brandies.